FCC TCPA Regulations Overview: 2024 / 2025 Consent Compliance Changes

 What Are the Risks?

-Note that there is no cap on total penalty for TCPA violations.
+There is no cap on total penalty for TCPA violations.
 The largest TCPA damages ever awarded totaled $925 million!

-Key Takeaways about TCPA Consent Revocation
+Key Takeaways About TCPA Consent Revocation Changes

 1. Unpredictable opt-out language from consumers opens the door for potential TCPA violations.